scott-a-m/prediction-models-poc/README.md

-# Churn & Dropout Prediction APIs
+# Churn & Dropout Prediction Models and APIs

-This repository hosts two proof of concept FastAPI services built to predict customer churn and student dropout risk.
+This repository hosts two proof of concept machine learning models and apis built to predict customer churn and student dropout risk.
 Each model is trained in reproducible, explainable pipelines using scikit-learn and deployed to **Google Cloud Run** via **Docker**, **Terraform**, and **GitHub Actions**.

 ---